 It could take up to a few months before you're able to create a truly effective baby sleep routine.
 In the meantime, pay close attention to what seems to make them feel comforted and what tends to make your baby get tired.

-Most babies are able to begin a structured sleep schedule between the ages of three and six months.
+Most babies can begin a structured sleep schedule between the ages of three and six months.
 This schedule should include bedtime, nap times, and wake-up times that all occur at the same time every day.
 Consistency and patience are both instrumental in developing a healthy sleep schedule that works.